LLNL/units/docs/user-guide/Physical_constants.rst

 All the physical constants are specified as :ref:`precise measurements` and in the namespace `units::constants` In general the most recent definition was chosen which includes the 2019 redefinition of some SI units this matches with the rest of the library and the defined units.
 Inspiration for the different constants was taken from `wikipedia <https://en.wikipedia.org/wiki/List_of_physical_constants>`_ and `NIST <https://physics.nist.gov/cuu/Constants/index.html>`_.
 Defined constants.
 The `2019 redefinition <https://www.nist.gov/si-redefinition/meet-constants>`_ of the SI system was used where applicable.
+All `common constants <https://physics.nist.gov/cgi-bin/cuu/Category?view=html&Frequently+used+constants.x=87&Frequently+used+constants.y=18>`_ listed from NIST are included

 Defined constants
 ----------------------